 As you’re learning python, it can be helpful to add some guides to help you.
 You should consider installing pycodestyle as a means to ensure your code is following python convensions.
 Alternatively, pylint is similar, will flag issues for you to fix, and offer some autocorrecting for you too.

-Deploy to Heroku For Production
+Deploy to a Cloud Provider For Production

 A story generator site using the Faker library to generate a story and see a simple site.